Dolly Alderton: Film, TV and radio

 From 2011, Alderton worked as a story producer for series 2-5 of the BAFTA-winning Made in Chelsea, made by Monkey Kingdom.
 Alderton has written and directed two independent films with her writing partner Lauren Bensted.
 Alderton released The Confluence, a documentary about Tagg's Island in 2014, and Anna Island, a short film accepted to the London Short Film Festival, in 2015.

 Alderton worked as a script assistant on the final series of Channel 4's Fresh Meat and directed the behind-the-scenes online videos for the last series of Fresh Meat and the last series of Channel 4's Peep Show.

-Alderton adapted her book Everything I Know About Love into a romantic comedy with Working Title TV.
-In May 2021, Alderton announced the adaptation had been commissioned by the BBC and later by Peacock in the US.
-The BBC synopsis describes the romantic comedy as a portrayal of two best friends, Maggie and Birdy, as they "finally land in London to live it large, when the unexpected happens – dependable Birdy gets a steady boyfriend."
+She adapted her book Everything I Know About Love into a romantic comedy with Working Title TV.
+In May 2021, Alderton announced that the adaptation had been commissioned by the BBC and later by Peacock in the U.S. The BBC synopsis describes the romantic comedy as a portrayal of two best friends, Maggie and Birdy, as they "finally land in London to live it large, when the unexpected happens – dependable Birdy gets a steady boyfriend".
 It has been described as a "generous, funny, warm-hearted and uplifting Sex & The City for millennials which covers bad dates and squalid flat-shares, heartaches and humiliations, and, most importantly, unbreakable female friendships".
 The drama premiered on BBC One in June 2022 and stars Emma Appleton, Bel Powley, Marli Siu and Aliyah Odoffin.
 All episodes are available to stream on BBC iPlayer.

-In the same month, it was announced that NBCUniversal's Peacock picked the series as well for US streaming to add to its original programming catalogue lineup for the summer season, and it premiered on August 25, 2022.

-In 2020, she appeared on BBC Radio 4's Great Lives, nominating American actress Doris Day.
+In the same month, it was announced that NBCUniversal's Peacock picked the series as well for streaming in the U.S. to add to its original programming catalogue lineup for the summer season, and it premiered on 25 August 2022.
+In 2020, she appeared on BBC Radio 4's Great Lives, nominating actress Doris Day.

+Alderton wrote the forthcoming Pride and Prejudice miniseries for Netflix.
+She said in a press release, "Jane Austen’s Pride and Prejudice is the blueprint for romantic comedy—it has been a joy to delve back into its pages to find both familiar and fresh ways of bringing this beloved book to life.
+The book is a gift to adapt—packed with drama and depth as well as comedy and charm.
+In it lies the opportunity to examine the complexities of love, family, friendship, and society, while aspiring to Austen’s delightfully observational voice.
+With Euros Lyn directing our stellar cast, I am so excited to reintroduce these hilarious and complicated characters to those who count Pride and Prejudice as their favorite book, and those who are yet to meet their Lizzie and Mr Darcy."

 Recognition

 She appeared in a Forbes 30 Under 30 List in 2018.
 In 2019, she was a judge for the Women's Prize for Fiction.
+In 2022, she was awarded an honorary D.Litt degree by the University of Exeter.